john9francis/radiation-modeling/Geant4-install-instructions.md

  ```

 ### Configuration types
 There is an option in the GUI called, "CMAKE_CONFIGURATION_TYPES."
-This has several options such as Release, RelWithDebInfo, Debug, etc. Make sure you delete everything besides "Release" or "RelWithDebInfo" if you want to have the debug info included
+This has several options such as Release, RelWithDebInfo, Debug, etc. Make sure you delete everything besides "Release" or "RelWithDebInfo" if you want to have the debug info included.
+I personally chose to delete everythin except "RelWithDebInfo."

 ### Finishing up the config and generation: